sawzeeyy/w3av/docs/README.md

-# weav Documentation
+# w3av Documentation

-Comprehensive documentation for **weav** - extract URLs, strings, and more from JavaScript code.
+Comprehensive documentation for **w3av** - extract URLs, strings, and more from JavaScript code.

 | Mode | Purpose | Common Options |
 |------|---------|---------------|